Nissan Terra: Development

 In 2011, when the development of the D23 Navara started, Nissan was considering to develop an SUV based on the Navara as the successor for the Paladin.
 At the early phase of the development, Nissan executives aimed the car for the growing Chinese and Middle East market.
 However, the development was halted between 2014 and 2015 as executives were undecided with the new SUV position segment-wise, with the popular X-Trail sitting very close to the aimed segment.

 The Terra had been planned to be launched in 2016, however several constraints in its development delayed its launch.
 In 2015, segment competitors including Toyota Fortuner, Mitsubishi Pajero Sport, and Ford Everest had their new generation launched, which delayed the development in order to evaluate and improve the details of the Terra to be able to compete.
 The development was also constrained by a new excise tax structure based on emissions introduced by the Thai government, which forced Nissan to engineer the cleaner YS23DDTT diesel engine to the Terra.
 As a result, the Terra release was delayed by two years.
-The official details of the vehicle were eventually revealed in 15 March 2018 and was unveiled in the following month.
+The official details of the vehicle were eventually revealed on 15 March 2018 and was unveiled in the following month.

 According to Pedro Deanda, chief product specialist that supervised the development of the vehicle, the Terra shares the front door panels, front hood bonnet and the door handles with the D23 Navara.
 The chassis and suspension was re-engineered to be shorter for comfort and maneuverability.